RAKWireless/RAK10706-Signal-Meter/SignalMeterTool/README.md

 ----

 # Usage
 After installation, start the application.
-The UI is separated into 5 parts.
+The UI is separated into 6 parts.
-1. Serial Ports, Connect/Disconnect button, Load Device Settings and Update Device Settings
+1. Serial Ports, Connect/Disconnect button, Load Device Settings, Update Device Settings, option to restart the device and to see current device settings in the log output
 2. LoRa P2P and LoRaWAN settings
 3. Test mode settings
 4. Buttons to read or delete log files _**(only available if the device is equipped with an SD card)**_